dtekcth/data101/src/courses/AI.md

 AI works best for small, self-contained tasks—where the problem is likely similar to something it has already seen during training.

-## Using AI as an effective tool
+### Using AI as an effective tool
 That said, learning to program with AI rather than relying on it can make you a much stronger and a much more desirable developer.
 AI can help you get quick feedback, help you understand why a function isn't doing what you expect.
 It can help you troubleshoot errors that you don't understand yet.
 It can give you an example function, similar to what you want to write.
-Seeing what a working function looks like in this language using the same concepts can help you write your own code.
+Seeing what a working function looks like using the same concepts can help you write your own code.
 In the same vein it can give you a starting point, what we usually call a skeleton.
 It won't contain all the code you need but it can help you with filler code or to create a structure to follow.

 Sometimes documentation can be unclear, or have very few words.
 Copy the documentation and ask AI to explain it in plain language.
 Instead of asking it